-Inspect plumbing regularly to determine if your pipes are in good condition, or if replacing plumbing is necessary.
+Inspect plumbing and regularly to determine if your pipes (water line) are in good condition, or if replacing plumbing is necessary.
 Simple regular maintenance helps prevent costly plumbing replacement.

 If your house is more than about 60 years old, make it an annual ritual to look at any exposed pipe—in basements, crawlspaces, and utility rooms—for telltale signs of trouble.
-Check under sinks in your kitchen and bathrooms.
+Check the water line under sinks in your kitchen and bathrooms.